sneddonucsf/2018-Developmental-single-cell-RNA-sequencing/README.md

 # Scripts description

 seurat_v1.R - initialize seurat object from 10X Genomics cellranger outputs.
-Used for v1 datasets. seurat_v2.R - initialize seurat object from 10X Genomics cellranger outputs.
-Used for v2 datasets. seurat_object_analysis_v1_and_v2.R - downstream analysis for seurat object created by seurat_v1.R or seurat_v2.R. merge_clusters.R - merge clusters that do not meet gene threshold.
+Used for v1 datasets. <br />
+seurat_v2.R - initialize seurat object from 10X Genomics cellranger outputs.
+Used for v2 datasets. seurat_object_analysis_v1_and_v2.R - downstream analysis for seurat object created by seurat_v1.R or seurat_v2.R.
+merge_clusters.R - merge clusters that do not meet gene threshold.
 Used for both v1 and b2 datasets.